Applezang1/BBB_Project/Deep Learning Information/Deep Learning Notes/model_types.md

 ### Supervised learning:
 **<ins>Supervised learning</ins>**: Supervised learning models are a type of learning model that maps specific input values to output values.

-<ins>Learning Mechanism</ins>:
+#### Learning Mechanism:

-    - A supervised learning model learns how to map specific input values to output values by using a training dataset with known relationships between input and output
+1. A supervised learning model learns how to map specific input values to output values by using a training dataset with known relationships between input and output

-    - The model makes its own predictions with the given input values and computes the loss function between its predicted output value and the actual output value
+2. The model makes its own predictions with the given input values and computes the loss function between its predicted output value and the actual output value

-    - The model then updates its parameters to minimize the loss function, allowing the model to better fit the known relationship
+3. The model then updates its parameters to minimize the loss function, allowing the model to better fit the known relationship

 <ins>Example</ins>: A model that predicts house prices given properties about the house